repodin-education/vibe-coding-pro-assignment-1-template/README.md

 - Completed at least Assignment 2 (E2E Hello World)
 - Working server and client application
-- Understanding of your chosen stack (Node.js or Python)
+- Understanding of Node.js + Express basics
 - Cursor AI installed and configured
 - Basic understanding of HTTP requests and responses
 - (Optional) Basic understanding of databases (for storing users)